FAQs

 Who owns and funds Critical Takes?

-Critical Takes on Corporate Power Limited is a not-for-profit Company Limited By Guarantee in the United Kingdom whose director and member is the Editor, Diarmid O'Sullivan.
+Critical Takes on Corporate Power Limited is a not-for-profit Company Limited By Guarantee in the United Kingdom whose director and member is me, the Editor, Diarmid O'Sullivan.
 The company is registered in England (Number 14966786) and its registered address is: Flat 10, 54 Cecile Park, London N8 9AT.

 Can I reproduce material from this website in my own work?